tuannguyenanh123/CommuniSync/README.md

 ProcFile is used to specify the commands to run on the server

-make sure symlinks=false is set in .npmrc because symlinks for pnpm are not supported on elastic beanstalk
+make sure symlinks=false is set in .npmrc because symlinks for yarn are not supported on elastic beanstalk

 58 MongoDB Atlas setup
 https://www.mongodb.com/cloud/atlas/register